SulmanK/Blog/docs/writing/posts/recsys_2024_modeling.md

 ### Hybrid-Approach
 Content-based approaches performed poorly due to the use of TF-IDF vectorization, a bag-of-words model that fails to capture relationships between words.
 Now, we'll use more state-of-the-art models!

+!!! question "What are some hybrid-based CTR approaches that can be applied to news recommendation?"

 We'll be examining the Deep Interest Network (DIN) model.

 #### Deep Interest Network